Member of SCNAT

 • SGK_board_Simon

 The board of the Swiss Crystallographic Society is a group of scientists, researchers and business professionals, with strong involvement in Swiss and international research.
 Our aim is to steer the society so that it is useful and supportive to communities interested in materials and life sciences.
-The current board members include: Antonio Cervelliono, Dubravka Sisak Jung, Enrico Giannini, Olha Sereda, Paula Abdala, Pascal Schouwink, and Simon Grabowsky.
+The current board members include: Enrico Giannini, Paula Abdala, Pascal Schouwink, Simon Grabowsky, Nicola Casati. and Céline Besnard.

 Meet them in the sections below!